ARCSnake V2: Mechanical Adaptations For An Amphibious Multi-Domain Screw-Propelled Snake-Like Robot: Experiments

-To test buoyancy, the system was connected to controlled house air with all bladders fully deflated.
-Both valves were opened simultaneously.
-The buoyancy system, given an upstream pressure of 2.9 psia, can inflate the bladders in the rear segments in 68 seconds and the bladders in the front segments in 70 seconds.
+To validate our calculations in sec \ref{sec: pressure calc}, an experiment was conducted trying to match the expected fill time at atm.
+The bladders started fully deflated.
+Both valves connected to 2.9psi were opened simultaneously.
+In 68s, the rear bladders inflated and the front in 70s.
 This is a 13.3\% error from the desired inflation time.
-In actual field tests, the upstream pressure was set to 3.0 psia to account for this percent error.